abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 If you see that page, it means your server-side is up and running.
 Now, you can run the `ProductManagement.HttpApi.Client.ConsoleTestApp` console application to call the gRPC service defined on the server.

-Test console application should produce an output like shown below:
+The test console application should produce an output as shown below:

 ![client-application](client-application.png)